hypervel/hypervel.org/docs/docs/queues.md

 ### Storing Batches in DynamoDB

-Laravel Hyperf also provides support for storing batch meta information in [DynamoDB](https://aws.amazon.com/dynamodb) instead of a relational database.
+Hypervel also provides support for storing batch meta information in [DynamoDB](https://aws.amazon.com/dynamodb) instead of a relational database.
 However, you will need to manually create a DynamoDB table to store all of the batch records.

 Typically, this table should be named `job_batches`, but you should name the table based on the value of the `queue.batching.table` configuration value within your application's `queue` configuration file.

 #### DynamoDB Batch Table Configuration

 The `job_batches` table should have a string primary partition key named `application` and a string primary sort key named `id`.
 The `application` portion of the key will contain your application's name as defined by the `name` configuration value within your application's `app` configuration file.
-Since the application name is part of the DynamoDB table's key, you can use the same table to store job batches for multiple Laravel Hyperf applications.
+Since the application name is part of the DynamoDB table's key, you can use the same table to store job batches for multiple Hypervel applications.

 In addition, you may define `ttl` attribute for your table if you would like to take advantage of [automatic batch pruning](#pruning-batches-in-dynamodb).

 #### DynamoDB Configuration

-Next, install the AWS SDK so that your Laravel Hyperf application can communicate with Amazon DynamoDB:
+Next, install the AWS SDK so that your Hypervel application can communicate with Amazon DynamoDB:

 ```shell:no-line-numbers
 composer require aws/aws-sdk-php